billzajac/esp8266_with_arduino_ide/README.md

 Configure Arduino IDE for ESP8266
 -------------------------

-## Simplified steps as of of Arduino IDE 1.6.8 with ESP2866 library version 2.2.0-rc1
+## Simplified steps as of of Arduino IDE 1.6.8 with ESP2866 library version 2.2.0-rc1 or greater

 * Start Arduino (Note: Assuming version 1.6.8)
 * Click 'Arduino' -> 'Preferences'